NikoYuwono/nikoyuwono.github.io/_posts/2015-10-05-receipt-scanner.md

 That's all!
 I hope my post can help you to understand how to detect texts inside an image.
 For recognizing the texts I will write a post about it in the future.
-If you have any question, send me a tweet!
+If you have any question, <a href="https://twitter.com/intent/tweet?screen_name=niko_yuwono">send me a tweet!</a> If you like this post you can share it with your friends using share buttons below.

 [1]: https://www.quora.com/Computer-Vision/If-you-had-to-choose-would-you-rather-go-without-luminance-or-chrominance/answer/John-Zhang